Cor blimey, week five of this fountain of fun? A-mazing. What the hell did I achieve this week?

 I also threw together a quick test for pathfinding in GameMaker: Studio (which it turns out is better supported than I originally though).
 It comes in the form of a point and click test where you control one big character who is in turn being followed by a bunch of smaller characters.

 On the Unreal Engine Blueprints front, my progress was a bit more tempered.
 I finished the initial intro tutorial to blueprints (it is excellently explained and can be found here for anyone interested: https://www.youtube.com/watch?v=EFXMW_UEDco&ab_channel=UnrealEngine) which covers things like interactions, creating a blueprint and messing with the construction code.

 The above GIF just shows an initial structure I've created, some particles added in for a effect, and a sliding door that activates once you get near it.
 I wanted to have it open when you press a button on a nearby console but that ended up being way more complicated than I anticipated.
 Maybe next week.

 4 weeks ago I left my job as a games producer at a large, AAA game developer.
 3 weeks ago I was hurriedly tidying and emptying out my apartment ahead of a looming move out date.
 2 weeks ago I moved back in with my very understanding and accommodating parents.
 1 week ago I started on a number of tutorials/courses in things that I hope will lead to a job closer to something that I enjoy doing.

-Focusing on what design exactly was the problem whenever I thought about this switch.
+Focusing on what design exactly however was the problem whenever I thought about this switch.
 Level, systems, technical, narrative, etc. There are so many different design disciplines (and going into larger companies it gets very specific) that I never knew exactly where I wanted to aim.
-I knew in the abstract what I wanted to do.
+In the abstract I knew what I wanted to do.
 It essentially boiled down to: